In this section, you will access the Linux terminal through the debug UART interface and learn basic useful Linux commands. In this module you will:

 To start the serial application, the parameters must be correctly set.
-The table below presents them:
+From GTKTerm menu, select configuration->port:

-Some modules will get a kernel panic error while updating from an image 2.7b3 or older to 2.74b4 or newer, it occurs because images 2.7b3 and older use EXT-3 for mouting the root file system, and starting with image 2.7b4, the root file system is mounted using EXT-4, to solve this problem, power-cycle the system and enter U-Boot command line by pressing any key, then reload the default U-Boot environment and save it, as presented in the commands below:
+Some modules will get a kernel panic error while updating from an image 2.7b3 or older to 2.74b4 or newer, it occurs because images 2.7b3 and older use Ext3 for mounting the root file system, and starting with image 2.7b4, the root file system is mounted using Ext4.
+To solve this problem, power-cycle the system and enter U-Boot command line by pressing any key, then reload the default U-Boot environment and save it, as presented in the commands below:

 env default -asaveenvboot